Disaster Assistance Information

 Requests for assistance should be made as soon as feasibly possible.
 Based on the IDE, a Preliminary Damage Assessment (PDA) will be used when pursuing federal assistance to determine the impact and magnitude of damage and the resulting unmet needs of local agencies following a disaster.
 The PDA will consist of a team of local, state, and federal representatives.

-Once a PDA is conducted, the California Emergency Management Agency (Cal EMA) uses the information to determine whether further assistance can be requested.
-In all disasters, Cal EMA Individual Assistance staff can assist local representatives in identifying the need to establish a Local Assistance Center and specific resources to assist the community in its recovery efforts.
+Once a PDA is conducted, the Governor's Office of Emergency Services (Cal OES) uses the information to determine whether further assistance can be requested.
+In all disasters, Cal OES Individual Assistance staff can assist local representatives in identifying the need to establish a Local Assistance Center and specific resources to assist the community in its recovery efforts.

 If you are a non-profit group that helps individuals and families recover from disasters and would like to participate in the NDMN in California, please complete the NDMN Application and return it as instructed.
 Once approved, authorized users from your organization can begin accessing offers of in-kind donations.